jvalue/jayvee/rfc/0008-builtin-blocktypes/README.md

 ## Summary

-TODO
+Blocktypes that are built into the language are declared syntactically by denoting IO types and their properties.
+This change does not change the semantics, but it can serve as a foundation for composite block types in an upcoming RFC.

 ## Motivation

-Block types only exist implicitly.
+Currently, all blocktypes only exist implicitly in the language.
-Support declaration of blocktypes that are built into the language, so users can look up IO types and properties.
+To make their definition more explicit, we should support the declaration of builtin blocktypes (i.e. blocktypes that are built into the language).
-No semantic changes but can serve as a foundation for composite block types.
+This allows users to look up IO types and properties without having to open the documentation pages.

 ## Explanation